 • Be alert.
 Never accept help from a stranger.
 Don't even look up if someone asks you what the time is.
 If someone tells you the ATM is broken and you need to use another one, be suspicious and don't draw cash there.

 • Never allow anyone close to you.
 Make sure nobody is looking over your shoulder.
-Shield the keypad when typing in your pin.
-Never divulge your pin to anyone no matter what happens.
-If a suspicious person is hanging around or offering to help, just walk away.
+Shield the keypad when typing in your PIN.
+Never divulge your PIN to anyone no matter what happens.
+If a suspicious person is hanging around or offering to help, walk away.

-• Some scammers will offer to accompany you to an ATM in order to draw cash for some purpose.
-If someone offers to accompany you to an ATM or offers to help you at the ATM, they are almost certainly a scammer.
-There are no legitimate permits or fees or fines that require you drawing cash from an ATM.
-It doesn't matter how official looking the person is.
+• Some scammers will offer to accompany you to an ATM to draw cash for some purpose.
+If someone offers to accompany you to an ATM or help you at the ATM, they are almost certainly a scammer.
+No legitimate permits, fees or fines require you to draw cash from an ATM.
+It doesn't matter how official-looking the person is.

 While driving